 - Live courses or “boot camps,” which offer peer-to-peer interaction and “force” you to make exam preparation a priority over a two- to four-day period (when there’s not a global pandemic).
-As a side benefit, you typically get to stay at a nice hotel with great food in a fun city.
+As a side benefit, you get to focus on studying with little distraction.
 Check out the Children’s National–George Washington University Pediatric Board Review course or the University of Michigan Annual Pediatric Board Review course.

 - AAP PREP® questions, which you might access free of charge if you are a resident.

 - CHOP Open-Access Medical Education, which offers quality content at no cost.
 As a side benefit, you can learn from your home, favorite coffee shop, or the beach on your time.

-Picture yourself in each of these settings: Sitting at your desk, Googling “duodenal atresia” on your computer as you self-study.
-Or, booking flights, flying to a popular city, spending two to four days in a conference room with your peers and some big screens (when there’s not a global pandemic).
+Picture yourself in each of these settings: Sitting at your desk, googling “duodenal atresia” on your computer as you self-study.
+Or booking flights, flying to a popular city, spending two to four days in a conference room with your peers and some big screens (when there’s not a global pandemic).
 Or watching lectures online and reviewing questions during a live course.
 Or answering hundreds of curated questions from your smartphone between shifts or at a cafe.
 You might picture yourself in all three scenarios.
 Whether you’re looking for an internal medicine review board for pediatrics, or you want to take the SPEX exam as well, you need to be ruthlessly honest with yourself about what is best for you as you consider these options.

 If you believe you still need a pediatric Qbank, read on.
 If not, you can save time and click on another pediatric board review article on the web.

 Content, Content, Content

-Now that you determined you do need a pediatric Qbank, you have many options.
+Now that you determined you need a pediatric Qbank, you have many options.
 You need selection criteria that provide the best outcome for you, not the marketer.

 Hint: It’s all about the content.